gjwgit/innerpod/README.md

 # innerpod

-A meditation timer and recorder for your Solid Pod
+A meditation timer and recorder stored within your Solid Pod.